arunchandramouli/fanofpython/AI/processor/readme.txt

 Pseudocode:

     class Core_Engine:

 			'''
 				Read and store machine feeds (training data)
 			'''
 			def getMachineFeeds(): .....

 			'''
 				Categorize training data and save for further processing
 			'''
-						def catMachineFeed(): .....
+			def catMachineFeed():

 			'''
 				Create a model from data and response (Knowledge feed to the machine)
 			'''
-						def createModel(): ..... # This is the model that serves as a guide for new inputs
+			def createModel(): #.....
+This is the model that serves as a guide for new inputs

 			'''
 				Get the User query and process it - say split and store it in a container
 			'''
-						def storeNewInput() .....# We will split and store in a container
+			def storeNewInput(): #.....
+We will split and store in a container

 			'''
 				Get the query(new input) from the User and classify it (say True/False/Valid/Invalid/0/1 ... etc...)
 			'''
-						def classifyNewInput() ..... # We will classify as valid/invalid based on some keyword
+			def classifyNewInput(): #.....
+We will classify as valid/invalid based on some keyword

 			'''
 				Process the query against the model and draft a prediction
 			'''
-						def analyzeNewInput() ...... # We run it against the model, instance based approach to predict a match
+			def analyzeNewInput(): #......We run it against the model, instance based approach to predict a match

 			'''
 				Write the result to an output file.
 Also log it in the UI.
 			'''
-						def result() ..... # Predicted output.
+			def result(): #.....
+Predicted output.
 Also I pickle the model for further analysis if any on extension

 # ****************************************************************************************************************** #